Earthshot Labs

 I worked with a small R&D team of 3 engineers to research user needs, design and build the first working alpha, scope future features, and run a field test in Panama.

-AR works great for sample plots.
-Visualizing the center and boundary is so much easier than measuring out the region with tape.
 While field testing, we were delighted to find that the AR circle is perfectly accurate when standing on a hillside.
 (Scientists usually do a bunch of trigonometry to straighten the ellipse to compensate for the slant of the hill.)
-The mini-map generated is an handy bonus that records the relative locations of the trees measured.

 The challenge of the feature is maintaining a tracked AR session for the entire duration of measuring the plot, which can be 30 min.
 We also needed to allow the user to optionally add DBH, height, and species for each tree within that AR session.

-I worked on this prototype with our engineers.
+I worked on this prototype in Unity with our engineers.
 In Panama, I made sure to test in a variety of natural terrain.
 The AR tracking worked even in tall grass!